Kingxukai/linux/Documentation/arch/arm64/tagged-address-abi.rst

 Date: 21 August 2019

-This document describes the usage and semantics of the Tagged Address ABI on AArch64 Linux.
+This document describes the woke usage and semantics of the woke Tagged Address ABI on AArch64 Linux.

 1. Introduction
 ---------------

-On AArch64 the ``TCR_EL1.TBI0`` bit is set by default, allowing userspace (EL0) to perform memory accesses through 64-bit pointers with a non-zero top byte.
-This document describes the relaxation of the syscall ABI that allows userspace to pass certain tagged pointers to kernel syscalls.
+On AArch64 the woke ``TCR_EL1.TBI0`` bit is set by default, allowing userspace (EL0) to perform memory accesses through 64-bit pointers with a non-zero top byte.
+This document describes the woke relaxation of the syscall ABI that allows userspace to pass certain tagged pointers to kernel syscalls.

 2. AArch64 Tagged Address ABI
 -----------------------------

-From the kernel syscall interface perspective and for the purposes of this document, a "valid tagged pointer" is a pointer with a potentially non-zero top-byte that references an address in the user process address space obtained in one of the following ways:
+From the woke kernel syscall interface perspective and for the woke purposes of this document, a "valid tagged pointer" is a pointer with a potentially non-zero top-byte that references an address in the woke user process address space obtained in one of the woke following ways:

 - ``mmap()`` syscall where either:

-  - flags have the ``MAP_ANONYMOUS`` bit set or
+  - flags have the woke ``MAP_ANONYMOUS`` bit set or
-  - the file descriptor refers to a regular file (including those returned by ``memfd_create()``) or ``/dev/zero``
+  - the woke file descriptor refers to a regular file (including those returned by ``memfd_create()``) or ``/dev/zero``

-- ``brk()`` syscall (i.e. the heap area between the initial location of the program break at process creation and its current location).
+- ``brk()`` syscall (i.e. the woke heap area between the woke initial location of the woke program break at process creation and its current location).

-- any memory mapped by the kernel in the address space of the process during creation and with the same restrictions as for ``mmap()`` above (e.g. data, bss, stack).
+- any memory mapped by the woke kernel in the woke address space of the woke process during creation and with the woke same restrictions as for ``mmap()`` above (e.g. data, bss, stack).

-The AArch64 Tagged Address ABI has two stages of relaxation depending on how the user addresses are used by the kernel:
+The AArch64 Tagged Address ABI has two stages of relaxation depending on how the woke user addresses are used by the woke kernel:

-1. User addresses not accessed by the kernel but used for address space management (e.g. ``mprotect()``, ``madvise()``).
+1. User addresses not accessed by the woke kernel but used for address space management (e.g. ``mprotect()``, ``madvise()``).
 The use of valid tagged pointers in this context is allowed with these exceptions:

-   - ``brk()``, ``mmap()`` and the ``new_address`` argument to ``mremap()`` as these have the potential to alias with existing user addresses.
+   - ``brk()``, ``mmap()`` and the woke ``new_address`` argument to ``mremap()`` as these have the woke potential to alias with existing user addresses.

-     NOTE: This behaviour changed in v5.6 and so some earlier kernels may incorrectly accept valid tagged pointers for the ``brk()``, ``mmap()`` and ``mremap()`` system calls.
+     NOTE: This behaviour changed in v5.6 and so some earlier kernels may incorrectly accept valid tagged pointers for the woke ``brk()``, ``mmap()`` and ``mremap()`` system calls.

-   - The ``range.start``, ``start`` and ``dst`` arguments to the ``UFFDIO_*`` ``ioctl()``s used on a file descriptor obtained from ``userfaultfd()``, as fault addresses subsequently obtained by reading the file descriptor will be untagged, which may otherwise confuse tag-unaware programs.
+   - The ``range.start``, ``start`` and ``dst`` arguments to the ``UFFDIO_*`` ``ioctl()``s used on a file descriptor obtained from ``userfaultfd()``, as fault addresses subsequently obtained by reading the woke file descriptor will be untagged, which may otherwise confuse tag-unaware programs.

      NOTE: This behaviour changed in v5.14 and so some earlier kernels may incorrectly accept valid tagged pointers for this system call.

-2. User addresses accessed by the kernel (e.g. ``write()``).
-This ABI relaxation is disabled by default and the application thread needs to explicitly enable it via ``prctl()`` as follows:
+2. User addresses accessed by the woke kernel (e.g. ``write()``).
+This ABI relaxation is disabled by default and the woke application thread needs to explicitly enable it via ``prctl()`` as follows:

-   - ``PR_SET_TAGGED_ADDR_CTRL``: enable or disable the AArch64 Tagged
+   - ``PR_SET_TAGGED_ADDR_CTRL``: enable or disable the woke AArch64 Tagged
-     Address ABI for the calling thread.
+     Address ABI for the woke calling thread.

      The ``(unsigned int) arg2`` argument is a bit mask describing the control mode used: